Edition for Web Developers — Last Updated 21 November 2024

 A content attribute is said to change value only if its new value is different than its previous value; setting an attribute to a value it already has does not change it.

-An HTML element can have specific HTML element insertion steps defined for the element's local name.
-Similarly, an HTML element can have specific HTML element removing steps defined for the element's local name.
+An HTML element can have specific HTML element insertion steps, HTML element post-connection steps, and HTML element removing steps, all defined for the element's local name.

 The insertion steps for the HTML Standard, given insertedNode, are defined as the following: